xvk-64/2024-secure-programming-protocol/readme.md

 You can call the server you are connected to your homeserver.
 You can only connect to users connected to your home server or users on servers directly connected your home server.
 To this illustrate consider these the diagrams below:

-This is an example of a simple neighboorhood, you can be able to commicate with everyone in becuase you are all directly connected.
+This is an example of a simple neighboorhood, you are able to communicate with everyone in the graph, in becuase you are all directly connected.

 ```mermaid
 graph LR;